Norham Castle: Early history

 The castle was founded when Ranulf Flambard, Bishop of Durham from 1099 to 1128, gave orders for its construction in 1121 to protect the property of the bishopric in north Northumberland from incursions by the Scots.

 In 1136, David I of Scotland invaded Northumberland and captured the castle.
 It was soon handed back to the bishopric but was captured again in 1138 during another invasion.
 This time, the castle's structure was substantially damaged.
 It remained derelict until Hugh de Puiset, Bishop of Durham from 1153 to 1195, had the castle rebuilt.
-The work was probably directed by Richard of Wolviston, who was the bishop's architect.
+The work was directed by Richard of Wolviston, who was the bishop's architect.

 In 1174, Hugh de Puiset supported the rebels in a revolt against Henry II, during which the Scottish king, William the Lion, invaded Northumberland.
 The rebels were defeated, and as a result, Bishop Hugh was forced to relinquish Norham Castle to the crown.
 The castle was administered by a constable appointed by the crown and garrisoned by royal soldiers.
 This continued until 1197, two years after Hugh's death, when it was restored to his successor, Philip of Poitou.
 The latter showed himself to be loyal to King John.
 When Philip died in 1208, the castle reverted to royal control.

 Thirteenth century

 In 1209, the castle accommodated both King John and William the Lion on an occasion when William did homage for his English lands to the English king.
 Between 1208 and 1211, King John maintained the castle defences in good order and provided a strong garrison.
 The strong defences were needed in 1215, when Alexander II of Scotland, son of William the Lion, besieged the castle for forty days without success.
 In 1217, the castle was once again restored to the bishopric of Durham.

 Edward I, known as the Hammer of the Scots, visited the castle more than once.
 He did so in 1292 when John Balliol, the King of Scotland, did homage to him there.
-In 1296, Edward invaded Scotland, and during his campaign, his queen, Marguerite of France, remained at Norham Castle.
+On 29 March, 1296, Edward arrived at Norham on his way to invade Scotland.
+During his campaign, his queen, Marguerite of France, remained at Norham Castle.